anatula/terraform-aws-ec2/readme.md

 This code uses terraform tp provide an AWS ec2 instance that will launch an an nginx server.
 This code creates a VPC, uses modules to create a subnet and a webserver.
-To launch it, the ec2's instance has thr `user_data` field with a script that will gets executed when the ec2 is instanciated.
+~~To launch it, the ec2's instance has the `user_data` field with a script that will gets executed when the ec2 is instanciated.~~

+We're now integrating with Ansible to install and configure our app.
+Check out the Ansible provider page to see some [example usage](https://registry.terraform.io/providers/ansible/ansible/latest/docs).

+[Installation](https://github.com/ansible-collections/cloud.terraform?tab=readme-ov-file#installation) of the cloud.terraform collection with the Ansible Galaxy CLI:

+`ansible-galaxy collection install cloud.terraform`

+Another change is that in the webserver module I fetch our current IP from a remote IP service (https://ipv4.icanhazip.com), ⚠️ make sure to trust the website who will return this ip ⚠️

 Steps to run: